How Hard Is Nursing School? Look at the Facts

 The main thing to keep in mind is that every nursing school has its own admissions policies.
 And those policies can vary substantially from school to school.
 That's why, depending on your particular situation, you'll likely have better success getting into some schools than others.
 Here's what you may or may not encounter when applying:

 - Competition—Because of the large demand for nurses in America, this field attracts a lot of people who want to get training for it.
-In fact, over half of all healthcare students in the U.S. are in nursing programs.** But in some regions of the country, there are many more applicants than seats within the available programs.
+In fact, according to the American Association of Colleges of Nursing, over half of all healthcare students in the U.S. are in nursing programs.
+But in some regions of the country, there are many more applicants than seats within the available programs.
 As a result, you might face some competition for one of those seats, especially at schools that have a reputation for being very selective.
 So things like your high school or college grade point average (GPA) might become extra important.
 At some selective schools, you may need a cumulative GPA of 3.0 or higher.

 - Testing—Most nursing schools require applicants to pass an exam that measures basic academic skills in subjects like math, English, reading comprehension, and science.
 Exams that are popular with many schools include the Test of Essential Academic Skills (TEAS), the Nursing Entrance Test (NET), the HESI Admission Assessment Exam, and the Wonderlic SLE (Scholastic Level Exam).
 Some schools will also accept recent SAT or ACT scores that are above a certain level.
 So how hard is the nursing entrance exam?
 It shouldn't be too difficult as long as you remember a lot of the basic stuff that you learned in high school.
 And you can always get some practice tests and review materials to prepare for it ahead of time.